mtoensing/simpletoc/readme.txt

 == Description ==

 Add a Table of Contents block to your posts and pages.
 The TOC is a nested list of links to all heading found in the post or page.
-To use it simply asdd a block and search for "SimpleTOC" or just "TOC".
+To use it simply add a block and search for "SimpleTOC" or just "TOC".

 Hide the headline "Table of Contents" and set a maximum display depth in the blocks' sidebar configuration.
 Add the CSS class "simpletoc-hidden" to a heading block to remove that specific heading from the generated TOC.